Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Formulating an Idealized Survey Strategy

 \section{Formulating an Idealized Survey Strategy}

 We begin our investigation of survey performance with a set of experiments intended to isolate each source of correlated noise and identify observing strategies that will best mitigate their respective impacts on exoplanet detection sensitivity.
 Separate sets of simulated observing schedules are generated to highlight the effects of stellar RV signals that vary on timescales of less than a single night for Sun-like stars, granulation and p-mode oscillations, and those that span multiple nights, namely active regions and spots.
 For each set of observations, we calculate the resulting Fisher information and assess the achieved sensitivity limits.
-In all cases, we assume perfectly Solar hyperparameters for the GP kernels with which we build each covariance matrix.
+In all cases, we adopt perfectly Solar hyperparameters for the GP kernels with which we build each covariance matrix.
+We assume that only a single planet is present in the system and we take the stellar noise model to be fixed.